 The first step in the tricky dance of shopping for cars is figuring out if you should buy a new or a used one.
 First, you need to ask yourself: how much money are you willing to spend?
 Do you have the funds for the large price tag of that new car smell, or is the down payment on a used one going to drain you dry?
 Will you need to take out an auto loan in order to even consider either of these options?
 Which option will benefit you most in accordance with that auto loan?
+Should you use a payday loan for a down payment?
 While the first question is solely yours to answer, let’s start off by addressing the pros and cons of a new car.

 Is Newer Really Better?

 Buying a new car comes with quite a few perks.
 First off, shopping is a little more streamlined, and therefore easier.
 If you don’t feel like hunting through every car sales lot in Mississippi and you know what you’re looking for, then you can sit in the comfort of your home and shop online, even customize your car, without concern over whether it has any immediate defects.
 The cars you’re looking at are fresh off the press, and, provided you’ve done your research, are as perfect as any car can be.
 You won’t have to go to a mechanic to get it evaluated or spend extra time digging into the history of it like you would a used car, and any problems you might have are usually under warranty for at least three years depending on your contract.
 So, no mysterious stains except the ones you make.

 You have a larger pool payment options to pick from when purchasing a new car vs an old car.
 If you plan your shopping for the end of the year, near the time automakers are trying to reach quotas and offer juicy deals, you might be able to snag something nice.
 Dealers and manufacturers can offer cash rebates and other incentives, and if you are taking out an auto loan, then the interest rate will usually be lower than that of a used model.